-“I soon began to feel the pressure of prejudice and hatared that was rising against me.
+“I soon began to feel the pressure of prejudice and hatred that was rising against me.
 People seemed to think I had committed the unpardonable sin-in fact the New President of the Stake made some such remark in a public meeting in my hearing.
 I began to feel so alone in the world.”

-Brother Charles went to the Lord time after time and told him if he had been too harsh or too critical of his leaders that he would be willing to go before the High Council or the Stake Priesthood meeting and ask for their forgiveness.
+Brother Charles went to the Lord time after time and told him that if he [Charles] had been too harsh or too critical of his leaders that he would be willing to go before the High Council or the Stake Priesthood meeting and ask for their forgiveness.

 Brother Charles goes on to tell the story: